All Episodes

 They wanted the discussion five seconds after it happened.

-And meanwhile, we we're just absorbing the tragedy, the misery, the pain, the destroyed lives here in all of this.
+And meanwhile, we're just absorbing the tragedy, the misery, the pain, the destroyed lives here in all of this.

-And it gets grotesque after while Hannity says it's not time.
+Hannity says it's not time.

-But to blame anybody other than the person responsible, I can go back, we can tell you all about the the mass shootings that happened under Obama and Clinton and you know, just run through Orlando and what happened with Omar Mateen at the Pulse Nightclub killing 50 people there.
+We can tell you all about the mass shootings that happened under Obama and Clinton and, you know, just run through Orlando and what happened with Omar Mateen at the Pulse nightclub killing 50 people there.

-Boston, the the Sarnov brothers, or you know, we could talk about Fort Hood and we could talk about the Washington Navy Yard and Sandy Hook Elementary School and Newtown, Connecticut, and you know, everyone wants to jump in here.
+Boston, the Sarnov brothers, or, you know, we could talk about Fort Hood and we could talk about the Washington Navy Yard and Sandy Hook Elementary School and Newtown, Connecticut.

-And that was how about all the people in Chicago?
+And that was, how about all the people in Chicago?

-The numbers will blow your way.
+The numbers will blow you away.

 Not one of these people mentioned that.

-We'll give you the gun laws, we'll look at the psychological angle and much more.
+We'll look at the psychological angle and much more.

 Breaking news now.